yufeizhao/yufeizhao.github.io/research.md

   _Combinatorica_ 35 (2015), 435--476

-- [Set-coloring Ramsey numbers and error-correcting codes near the zero-rate threshold](http://arxiv.org/abs/2305.14132) (with David Conlon, Jacob Fox, and Huy Tuan Pham)
+- [Set-coloring Ramsey numbers and error-correcting codes near the zero-rate threshold](http://arxiv.org/abs/2305.14132) (with David Conlon, Jacob Fox, and Huy Tuan Pham) \\
+  _IEEE Transactions on Information Theory_, to appear

 ### Intersecting families of graphs